ncatlab/nlab-content/pages/1218.md

 To see that the functor is faithful, notice that if $f,g : X \to Y$ are two [[smooth function]]s that differ at some point, then they must differ in some [[open neighbourhood]] of that point.
 This [[open ball]] is a plot, hence the corresponding diffeological spaces differ on that plot.

 To see that the functor is full, we need to show that a map of sets $f : X \to Y$ that sends plots to plots is necessarily a [[smooth function]], hence that all its [[derivative]]s exist.
 This can be tested already on all smooth curves $\gamma : (0,1) \to X$ in $X$.
-A function that takes all smooth curves to smooth curves in necessarily a smooth function.
+By [[Boman's theorem]], a function that takes all smooth curves to smooth curves is necessarily a smooth function.
 But curves are in particular plots, so a function that take all plots of $X$ to plots of $Y$ must be smooth.

 =--